AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 Row 159 contains Antarctica.
 Since it just takes up space on our map, I decided to simply drop it.

-At this point, we can get on with out plotting.
+At this point, we can get on without plotting.
 In particular, we'll be plotting two layers.
 The first layer will plot our data, the second will plot any country who's data is missing.

 ```python